sbirch/hold/README.md

 ### Documentation

-This module provides only one function, `hold`:
+This module has one important function, `hold`:

 ```
 hold(func, args=(), kwargs={}, v=1, name=None)